abelzhangyu1980/abel/ibm/watsonx/orchestrate.md

    define which llm model to use
    behaviour -- prompt --- tell which tool to be used for the conversational text. use llm to extract the data from human words and then feed the data into tools.

+how to setup connections to external applications wrapper + config + credentials

+ via command line or gui

+ then ask ai to create the code for the tool....